Start of school delayed for Mt. Pleasant Area Junior-Senior High School students until Sept. 4

 School was supposed to start at the junior-senior on Monday.

-School officials announced in a post on the district’s website that school officials opted to delay the start of classes at the junior-senior high school until the day after Labor Day to assess and repair the damage.
+School officials announced in a post on the district’s website Saturday that school officials opted to delay the start of classes at the junior-senior high school until the day after Labor Day to assess and repair the damage.
+Parents and students were also provided alerts of the delay via telephone messages, according to school officials.

 School officials noted that classes will resume Monday, as scheduled, at Donegal, Norvelt, Ramsay and Rumbaugh elementary schools.